 Understanding Spinal Cord Injury: Part 3 with Caleb

 This is my third part in the series Understanding Spinal Cord Injury and I want to again thank all of you for your amazing support.
-Last month I allowed all of you to “join me in the shower” by sharing what daily life is often like on a physical level for someone with spinal cord […]
+Last month I allowed all of you to “join me in the shower” by sharing what daily life is often like on a physical level for someone with spinal […]